A classification of Taylor towers of functors of spaces and spectra: Homotopy theory for coalgebras over comonads

 For $K$-coalgebras $A$ and $A'$, a \emph{(strict) morphism of $K$-coalgebras from $A$ to $A'$} is a morphism

 in $\cat{B}$ such that the following diagram commutes

 \end{definition}

-We specify homotopical information for the category of $K$-coalgebras by means of an enrichment over the category $\mathsf{csSet}$ of \emph{cosimplicial simplicial sets} with respect to the symmetric monoidal structure due to Batanin \cite{batanin:1998}, and used to great effect by McClure and Smith in their proof of the Deligne Conjecture \cite{mcclure/smith:2002}.
+We specify homotopical information for the category of $K$-coalgebras first by means of an enrichment over the category $\cTop$ of \emph{cosimplicial spaces} with respect to the `box product'.
+This is a symmetric monoidal structure due to Batanin \cite{batanin:1998} and used to great effect by McClure and Smith in their proof of the Deligne Conjecture \cite{mcclure/smith:2002}.